 Running a simple analysis shows you if Google has adjusted your titles, but take the reason why Google does rewrite titles and use them so the search engine doesn’t rewrite yours.

-Plus, our Actionable Insights can run this analysis completely at scale, on-the-fly.
-However you run the analysis, one thing is for sure: you never want to give Google control over your site.
+Whichever way you run the analysis, one thing is for sure: you never want to give Google control over your site.